 I came to Canada to study at the University of Toronto, where I earned a BA and an MA in Political Science.
 Apart from curiosity about how the world worked, I had no idea what I was going to do with those degrees until I joined CBC Radio (Canada’s public broadcaster) as a broadcast journalist.
 While I had plenty to do as a local on-air personality, I began writing poetry at home and publishing in literary journals.
 My first two books were non-fiction; fiction followed.
 Poetry has only recently — and happily — returned to my life.
 So has study.
 In 2012, I completed a Diploma in Theological Studies from the University of St. Michael’s College, thinking that nothing suits a writer better than the study of naming the unnameable!

-I’m the author of eight books, including two novels, a short story collection and three novellas — the award-winning A Gardener On The Moon as well as Midsummer and Here Comes the Dreamer.
-My third novel, All That Is Solid Melts Into Air will be published by Inanna in Spring, 2017.
+I’m the author of nine books, including three novels, a short story collection and three novellas — the award-winning A Gardener On The Moon as well as Midsummer and Here Comes the Dreamer.
+My third novel, All That Is Solid Melts Into Air has been named by the Miramichi Reader as a “Very Best” book of 2017.
+My next novel, The Tender Birds, will be published by Inanna in 2019.

 I’ve read my fiction at Toronto’s Harbourfront Centre, at the Banff Centre for the Arts, at the University of Toronto, on radio and at numerous libraries and schools.
 I’ve also appeared on TV and have addressed university and high school audiences and citizens’ groups across Canada.
 I’ve twice served as a Writer-in-Residence in Ontario’s libraries and have taught Media Writing at Ryerson University in Toronto.
 Between 2009 and 2013, I hosted and produced Words To Go Podcast, a series of fifty shows promoting up-and-coming writers and the spoken word.
 They were downloaded over twenty thousand times in thirty-five countries.